 This is especially helpful for Job Seekers who are looking to meet decision makers in their industry or to expand their network in a new industry.
 It’s an invaluable part of networking and shouldn’t be overlooked.

 Mingling with your competition can arm you with information you wouldn’t otherwise have so do hang out with them occasionally!

 There are a lot of new places to promote your business and network online.
 In the case of social media, a huge proportion of this is little more than businesses posting their advertisements into a page or group but in fairness it’s not easy to start a really good online networking group.

 Look for local events and groups that your potential customers may be interested in and get involved.
 As mentioned earlier, #LinkedInLocal events are a perfect way to meet the connections you’ve made online.

 Look out for one-off and special events.
 Sometimes big networking clubs hold free or discounted open sessions that allow you to get a foot in the door.
 Also look out for speed networking opportunities which can be great, especially if you are new to the experience.

 It’s a bit of a baptism of fire but the plus side is you will have no time to be nervous or feel like a spare part!
 You will also master your super-fast networking pitch to perfection.
 Expect to speak to 100 or more fellow business people in a morning session so a bottle of water and business cards at the ready and GO!

 - If possible, get the attendee list before the event.
 This helps you pinpoint contacts you want to make.
 Check for anything attendees are asked to bring along or fill in before the event.

-- Wear something with pockets – preferably two – one for contacts cards and one for yours, or a cross-body bag works well for this.
+- Wear something with pockets – preferably two – one for contacts cards and one for yours.
 The key is to deal with cards efficiently without getting in a muddle.